awesto/cookiecutter-django-shop/README.rst

 Cookiecutter for django-SHOP
 ============================

-Powered by Cookiecutter_, Cookiecutter django-SHOP is a framework for jumpstarting a django-SHOP project quickly.
+Powered by Cookiecutter_, **cookiecutter-django-shop** is a set of templates for jumpstarting a django-SHOP project quickly.

-Use this cookiecutter template to run one of the example shops, supplied with django-SHOP.
+Use this Cookiecutter to run one of the example shops, supplied with django-SHOP.

 * Use them to get a first impression on its features.
 * Select the example which is the most similar to your own requirements as a blueprint.
 There replace the